zeroluck/docs/sources/articles/oxray.md

 * OAuth callback (user auto-login to LifeRay)
-	* After a successful authentication with the OAuth server, IdP will send a callback to LifeTay with a specific code as a parameter:
+	* After a successful authentication with the OAuth server, IdP will send a callback to LifeRay with a specific code as a parameter:

 ```
 http://localhost:8080/openidconnect/callback?code=xxx`
 ```

 This will be intercepted by our oxAuth LifeRay plugin.
-Upon validation of the token with the Gluu IdP, it will result in login of the user to the LifeRay.
-The user will be redirected to hist respective start page.
+Upon validation of the token with the Gluu IdP, it will result in a login of the user to the LifeRay.
+The user will be redirected to his respective start page.

 ![liferay_success_login](https://raw.githubusercontent.com/GluuFederation/oxRay/master/img/liferay_success_login.jpg)